yssource/rhai/README.md

 print(add(2, 3));
 ```

-Functions defined in script always take `Dynamic` arguments (i.e. the arguments can be of any type).
+Functions defined in script always take `Dynamic` parameters (i.e. the parameter can be of any type).
-It is important to remember that all arguments are passed by _value_, so all functions are _pure_ (i.e. they never modify their arguments).
+It is important to remember that all parameters are passed by _value_, so all functions are _pure_ (i.e. they never modify their parameters).
 Any update to an argument will **not** be reflected back to the caller.
 This can introduce subtle bugs, if you are not careful.

 ```rust